Norma (constellation): Deep-sky objects

 Due to its location on the Milky Way, this constellation contains many deep-sky objects such as star clusters, including eight open clusters visible through binoculars.
 NGC 6087 is the brightest of the open clusters in Norma with a magnitude of 5.4.
 It lies in the southeastern corner of the constellation between Alpha Centauri and Zeta Arae.
 Thought to be around 100 million years old, it is about 3300 light-years away and is around 14 light-years in diameter.
 Its brightest member is the Cepheid variable S Normae.
 A rich background star field makes it less distinct, though around 36 member stars are visible though a 10 cm telescope at 150x magnification.
 Located 0.4° north of Kappa Normae is NGC 6067, which has an integrated magnitude of 5.6 though it is indistinct as it lies in a rich star field.
 It is thought to be around 102 million years old, and contain 891 solar masses.
 Two Cepheid variables—QZ Normae and V340 Normae—have been identified as members of the cluster.
 Fainter open clusters include NGC 6134 with a combined magnitude of 7.2 and located 4000 light-years away from Earth, the spread-out NGC 6167 of magnitude 6.7, NGC 6115 near Gamma Normae, NGC 6031 and NGC 5999.

 Located around 4900 light-years distant is Shapley 1 (or PK 329+02.1), a planetary nebula better known as the Fine-Ring Nebula.
 Appearing ring-shaped, it is thought that it actually is cylindrical and oriented directly at Earth.
 Around 8700 years old, it lies about five degrees west-northwest of Gamma1 Normae.
 Its integrated magnitude is 13.6 and its mean surface brightness is 13.9.
 The central star is a white dwarf of magnitude 14.03.
 Mz 1 is a bipolar planetary nebula, thought to be an hourglass shape tilted at an angle to observers on Earth, some 3500 light-years distant.
 Mz 3—known as the Ant Nebula as it resembles an ant—has a complex appearance, with at least four outflow jets and two large lobes visible.

 Approximately 200 million light-years from Earth with a redshift of 0.016 is Abell 3627; also called the Norma Cluster, it is one of the most massive galaxy clusters known to exist, at ten times the average cluster mass.
 Abell 3627 is thus theorized to be the Great Attractor, a massive object that is pulling the Local Group, the Virgo Supercluster, and the Hydra–Centaurus Supercluster towards its location at 600–1000 kilometres per second.

 Meteor shower

 The relatively weak meteor shower Gamma Normids (GNO), which is typically active from March 7 to 23, peaking on March 15, has its radiant near Gamma2 Normae.

+Galactic Arm

+The Norma Arm is a minor galactic arm named after Norma for lying in its background.